-As presented in Appendix G, Impaired waters monitoring was accomplished for the five outfalls on Peterson AFB in 2016.
-As required by the MSGP, Discharge Monitoring Reports were submitted to EPA documenting results.
-No issues, concerns, or corrective actions were identified as a result of impaired waters monitoring.
-Based on the 2016 impaired monitoring results and evaluation of industrial operations on Peterson AFB, it was determined industrial operations on the Peterson AFB were not contributing to the impairment and no additional impaired waters monitoring is planned for Peterson AFB in accordance with Paragraph 6.2.4.1 of the MSGP.
+As required by the 2021 MSGP, impaired waters monitoring will be accomplished for the five outfalls on Peterson AFB during the 1st and 4th year of the permit.
+As required by the MSGP, Discharge Monitoring Reports will be submitted to EPA documenting results.
+No issues, concerns, or corrective actions have been identified as a result of impaired waters monitoring during the last permit period.
+Based on the 2016 impaired monitoring results and evaluation of industrial operations on Peterson AFB, it has been determined industrial operations on the Peterson AFB have not contributed to the impairment.
+Additional impaired waters monitoring is planned for Peterson AFB in accordance with Paragraph 4.2.5.1 of the 2021 MSGP.